makamys/FastStart/README.md

 ## 1. Class loader cache

-All classes loaded by Minecraft are run through a chain of transformers, which mods can add their own transformers to.
+All classes loaded by Minecraft are run through a chain of transformers, to which mods can add their own transformers.
 It is in this way that the functionality of vanilla classes is changed.

 The time spent running the transformers can add up to a significant portion of time.